unicoe/pedestrain_detection/report.md

 Change the `ITERS=80000` in `experiments/scripts/faster_rcnn_end2end.sh`  to control training iterations, it's good practice to test with a small iters number like `ITERS=100` and move to `ITERS=80000` for final training.

-*if simply wants to train over caltech, the following step is not nessissary; and the following command should start the training properly:*
+*if simply wants to train over Caltech, the following step is not necessary; and the following command should start the training properly:*

 ```shell
 ./experiments/scripts/faster_rcnn_end2end.sh 0 VGG_16 caltech \
 --set EXP_DIR seed_rng1701 RNG_SEED 1701
 ```

-In order to keep both pascal_voc and caltech and train them seprately,  before edit the prototxt file:
+In order to keep both pascal_voc and caltech and train them separately,  before edit the prototxt file:

 * First `cp -r pascal_voc caltech` and modify `lib/fast_rcnn/config.py` to use `caltech`: